-THIS EMPLOYMENT AGREEMENT ("Agreement") is made and shall be effective as of August 3, 2015 (the "Effective Date"), by and between CAPRICOR, INC., a Delaware corporation, whose offices are located at 8840 Wilshire Blvd., 2nd Floor, Beverly Hills, California 90211 (the "Company"), and DEBORAH V. DAVIS ASCHEIM, MD, whose address is ("Employee").
+THIS EMPLOYMENT AGREEMENT ("Agreement") is made and shall be effective as of February 22, 2016 (the 'Effective Date'), by and between CAPRICOR, INC., a Delaware corporation, whose offices are located at 8840 Wilshire Blvd., 2nd Floor, Beverly Hills, California 90211 (the "Company"), and LELAND JAMES GERSHELL, MD, Ph.D., whose address is 205 East 85th Street, Apt.
+3G, New York, NY 10028 ("Employee").

-A. The Company is engaged in the business of developing and commercializing novel therapies for the treatment of diseases and desires to assure itself of the services of Employee by engaging Employee to perform services under the terms of this Agreement;

-B. Employee is a cardiologist with extensive expertise in the planning and execution of clinical trials and Employee desires to provide services to the Company on the terms herein provided; and

-C. The parties now desire to enter into an Employment Agreement which shall set forth the full terms and conditions of Employee's employment.
+- A. The Company is engaged in the business of developing and commercializing novel therapies for the treatment of diseases and desires to assure itself of the services of Employee by engaging Employee to perform services under the terms of this Agreement; - B. Employee has a medical background and experience serving as a Chief Financial Officer of a publicly traded corporation and Employee desires to provide services to the Company on the terms herein provided; and - C. The parties now desire to enter into an Employment Agreement which shall set forth the full terms and conditions of Employee's employment.